kjpou1/televisio-imperium-skill/README.md

  "variations": [
                     {
                         "type": "PlainText",
-                        "value": "Who should I say hello to?"
+                        "value": "What would you like to do with your TV?"
                     },
                     {
                         "type": "PlainText",
-                        "value": "Tell me who to say hello to" },
+                        "value": "Tell me a command for your Sony Bravia TV" },
                     {
                         "type": "PlainText",
-                        "value": "What is your name"
+                        "value": "What command should I execute on your TV?"
                     }
                 ]
             }